AugustJMote/Binance-CPP-Library/README.md

 * Provide convient ways to export data
 * Provide a general WebSocket stream library instead of or in addition to the orderbook
 * Support more endpoints
+* Better distinguish between routines and functions including using constexpr

 ## Getting Started